Ben136KBC/CodeXCavator2/README.md

 - Add an option to find the definition of something in the code.
 - Sorting results by directory.

-Last updated: 15 February 2019 by Ben van der Merwe.
+Last updated: 11 April 2020 by Ben van der Merwe.